 Salary: £40,865 - £43,152 per annum (Grade 5)

-The posts are full time and permanent.
+The post is full time and permanent.
 Starting salary will be in the range £40,865 - £43,152 per annum inclusive of London Allowance.
 Benefits include 30 days annual leave, defined benefit pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-We particularly welcome applications from women and ethnic minority candidates, as they are currently under-represented in the School.
+We particularly welcome applications from women and ethnic minority candidates.
 The School currently has a bronze award from the Athena SWAN Charter Scheme, and seeks to provide an inclusive working environment, including a ‘core-hours’ policy and an automatic period of research leave for colleagues returning from long-term parental leave.

 Informal enquiries should be addressed to Professor Adam Fagan at firstname.lastname@example.org or on 020 7882 8602.